-Valic Financial Advisors, Inc. (VFA) is a large, national retirement plan provider headquartered in Houston that also does business under the name AIG Retirement Services.
+Valic Financial Advisors, Inc. (VFA) is a large, national retirement plan provider headquartered in Houston, Texas, that also does business under the name AIG Retirement Services.
 The company has over $21 billion in assets under management (AUM) and more than 2,100 employees.

 The firm provides both investment advisory and broker-dealer services.
 It serves clients in employee-sponsored retirement plans as well as individual clients (including high net worth individuals), offering several investment plans from which to choose.